 Nielsen data offers comprehensive measurement of linear and digital advertising platforms, including connected TV advertising.
 Through Nielsen total ad ratings, it offers ad ratings and tv ad measurement for both linear and non-linear campaigns.
 Nielsen digital ad ratings methodology delivers a cross-platform audience measurement system for advertisers and agencies.

-Now that we’ve discuss the connected TV definition and what is CTV advertising, we wanted to end with just a clarification on the difference between CTV and OTT.
+Now that we’ve discussed the connected TV definition and what is CTV advertising, we wanted to end with just a clarification on the difference between CTV and OTT.

 Over-the-top television “OTT” consists of any content streamed over the internet and viewed on any kind of device.
 Typically, it comes into a home via cable, DSL or satellite, and it’s watched on anything connected to the internet, be it a laptop, tablet, smartphone or connected TV.